Leviticus 9 – More on the Consecration of Priests

 1. (3-6) In a context of atonement and obedience, God will show His glory.

-a.
-This is the thing which the Lord commanded you to do, and the glory of the Lord will appear to you: Everything Aaron did in the last week prepared him for this moment.
-This was the end goal of the week of separation and consecration to the Lord – the display of His glory.
+b.
+This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you: Everything Aaron did in the previous week prepared him for this moment.
+This was the end goal of the week of separation and consecration to the LORD – the display of God’s glory.

 2. (7) Aaron will begin to minister for the people.

 b.
-Make atonement for them, as the Lord commanded: Aaron’s priesthood existed for the glory of God and for the benefit of the people – not for his own personal benefit.
-The office of high priest was one of great authority, but of even great responsibility.
+Make atonement for them, as the LORD commanded: Aaron’s priesthood existed for the glory of God and for the benefit of the people – not for his own personal benefit.
+The office of high priest was one of great authority, but of even greater responsibility.